-How early in your senior year should you start applying for jobs for after graduation?
-Prospective graduates often wonder when they should begin applying for jobs since they won't be available to start work until after graduation.
+How early in your senior year of college should you start applying for post-graduation jobs?
+Prospective graduates often wonder when they should begin applying for jobs, since they won't be available to start work until after they have graduated.

-Recruiting windows for college seniors will vary greatly by employment sector.
-So, the answer is that it depends on the type of job you are applying for—and it's never too late even if you haven't started your job search early.
+Recruiting windows for college seniors will vary significantly by employment sector, so the answer is that it depends on the type of job you are applying for—and it's never too late, even if you didn't start your job search early.

 Employers With Early Deadlines